 At the same time this book appeared, I felt very clearly that God was nudging me to dramatically change direction in my life.
 All our previous house moves had been guided by synchronous circumstances, and by a clear sense of it being the next step on our journey.
 But now it was clear to me that there was something quite radical I had to do: go to Australia.
 I couldn’t believe it at first, as I never wanted to go so far away, so I kept asking God for guidance and confirmation, and over and over again the message was re-iterated: just go to Australia.
 So, after scraping together the airfare, booking the flight and with only $20 left to my name, I jumped on a plane to Australia (with my Jesus book in my bag).

 I was still sleeping rough, with no money or food, so I ended frequenting the different churches a lot, meeting a diverse variety of Christian people; all good, kind people.
-Also, strangely, every time I hitched for a ride anyway, it would be a Christian who picked me up.
+Also, every time I hitched for a ride anyway, it would be a Christian who picked me up.
 I was actually enjoying socialising and mixing with a lot of intelligent and warm Christian people, and I actually found them to have a great deal more spiritual depth and maturity than a lot of the new age people I had been surrounded by in places like Glastonbury.
 Also, because I have never fostered any resistance to religious people (I would always invite Jehovah’s Witnesses in for a chat whenever they knocked on my door in the UK!) then I enjoyed the spiritual and celebratory atmosphere that was present in all their different churches.

 Growing up, I had always felt an affinity with Jesus, due to his compassionate attitude towards the downtrodden, and his message of healing, forgiveness and peace, so I had no resistance to celebrating him with these Christian people, even though I myself was not a Christian.
 In one celebration, I was invited to accept Christ into my heart.
 ‘Why not?’
 I thought.
 After all, if love, truth, compassion and forgiveness were such important qualities to me, then Christ himself represented all these qualities in their purest form.
 It was not even a big issue, a big leap or a big debate in my mind.
 It was just a natural step in my path to be intimate with the God, which was all that I wanted.

 I very much felt Christ was surrounding me, by immersing me in the love of his followers, and offering his healing balm to my heart, offering what only Christ can offer.
 There was no reason to reject it, because i never had a fear of Christ or a fear of Christianity.
-As I have always done, I just wanted to remain open to whichever way God was presenting the divine truth to me.
+As I have always done, I just wanted to remain open to whichever way God was presenting His divine truth to me.
 At some point in my life, it was through Buddha and his teachings, and now it was through Christ.
 It didn’t matter to me; all I was interested in was accepting the light and wisdom that God was offering to me in whatever form it was presented.
 I have learnt not to resist spiritual progress out of fear, because to listen to the voice of fear essentially means the end of your spiritual growth.
 We have to move beyond fear to be truly free.

 “We are but children, innocently longing to find our way back